-Those who have earned the right to use the Chartered Financial Analyst designation may use the trademarks or registered marks "Chartered Financial Analyst" or "CFA" and are encouraged to do so but only in a manner that does not misrepresent or exaggerate the meaning or implications of the designation.
+Charterholders are encouraged to use the designation but, in doing so, must state their charterholder status in a manner that is accurate and does not exaggerate the benefits of the charter.
 The use of the designation may be accompanied by an accurate explanation of the requirements that have been met to earn the right to use the designation.

 "CFA charterholders" are those individuals who have earned the right to use the CFA designation granted by CFA Institute.
-These people have satisfied certain requirements, including completion of the CFA Program and required years of acceptable work experience.
-Once granted the right to use the designation, individuals must also satisfy the CFA Institute membership requirements (see above) to maintain their right to use the designation.
+Once granted the right to use the designation, individuals must also satisfy CFA Institute annual membership requirements to maintain their right to use the designation.

-If a CFA charterholder fails to meet any of the membership requirements, he or she forfeits the right to use the CFA designation.
-Until membership is reactivated, individuals must not present themselves to others as CFA charterholders.
-They may state, however, that they were charterholders in the past.
+If a CFA charterholder fails to meet any membership requirement, he or she forfeits the right to use the CFA designation.
+Until membership is reestablished, individuals must not present themselves to others as CFA charterholders and must remove all references to the CFA designation from social media profiles, business communications, reports, and anywhere else the designation is referenced.
+Former members may state, however, that they were charterholders in the past.

-Given the growing popularity of social media, where individuals may anonymously express their opinions, pseudonyms or online profile names created to hide a member's identity should not be tagged with the CFA designation.
+On social media, where individuals may anonymously express their opinions, pseudonyms or online profile names created to hide a member's identity must not be tagged with the CFA designation.

-Referring to Candidacy in the CFA Program
+Referring to Candidacy for the CFA Designation

-Candidates in the CFA Program may refer to their participation in the CFA Program, but such references must clearly state that an individual is a candidate in the CFA Program and must not imply that the candidate has achieved any type of partial designation.
-A person is a candidate in the CFA Program if

-- the person's application for registration in the CFA Program has been accepted by CFA Institute, as evidenced by issuance of a notice of acceptance, and the person is enrolled to sit for a specified examination or - the registered person has sat for a specified examination but exam results have not yet been received.
+Candidates for the CFA designation may reference their candidacy, but such references must clearly state that an individual is a candidate for the CFA designation.
+Candidates must not state or imply that they have achieved any type of partial designation in a manner not authorized or permitted by CFA Institute.
+A person is a candidate for the CFA designation if (1) CFA Institute has accepted the person's application to be a candidate for the designation, as evidenced by issuance of a notice of acceptance, and (2) the person is enrolled to sit for a specified examination or the person has sat for a specified examination but exam results have not yet been received.

-If an individual is registered for the CFA Program but declines to sit for an exam or otherwise does not meet the definition of a candidate as described in the CFA Institute Bylaws, then that individual is no longer considered an active candidate.
-Once the person is enrolled to sit for a future examination, his or her CFA candidacy resumes.
+If an individual declines to sit for an exam for which they have enrolled or otherwise does not meet the definition of a candidate as described in the CFA Institute Bylaws, then that individual is no longer considered a candidate.
+Once the person is enrolled to sit for a future examination, his or her candidacy resumes.

-CFA candidates must never state or imply that they have a partial designation as a result of passing one or more levels or cite an expected completion date of any level of the CFA Program.
-Final award of the charter is subject to meeting the CFA Program requirements and approval by the CFA Institute Board of Governors.
+Except and only to the extent as authorized or permitted by CFA Institute, candidates for the CFA designation must never state or imply that they have a partial designation as a result of passing one or more levels of the CFA exam.
+Candidates also must not cite an expected completion date for earning the charter.
+Final award of the charter is subject to meeting the requirements for the designation established by CFA Institute and approval by the CFA Institute Board of Governors.

-If a candidate passes each level of the exam in consecutive years and wants to state that he or she did so, that is not a violation of Standard VII(B) because it is a statement of fact.
-If the candidate then goes on to claim or imply superior ability by obtaining the designation in only three years, however, he or she is in violation of Standard VII(B).
+If a candidate passes each level of the exam in consecutive sittings and states that he or she did so, that is not a violation of Standard VII(B), because it is a statement of fact.
+If the candidate then goes on to claim or imply superior ability as a result of obtaining the designation and not failing any of the exams, however, he or she is in violation of Standard VII(B).

-Exhibit 3 provides examples of proper and improper references to the CFA designation.
+Exhibit 1 provides examples of proper and improper references to the CFA designation.

-Exhibit 3 Proper and Improper References to the CFA Designation
+Exhibit 1.
+Proper and Improper References